Major professional sports leagues in the United States and Canada: Relations between leagues

 Although they are competitors, at times the "Big Four" leagues also cooperate.
 Some owners have teams in multiple leagues.
 In the early years of professional basketball, the American Basketball League, the de facto major league of the 1920s, was backed primarily by NFL owners.

 There are common business and legal interests; the leagues will often support one another in legal matters since the courts' decisions might establish precedents that affect them all.
-One recent example was the Supreme Court decision in 2010 in American Needle, Inc. v.
+One recent example was the US Supreme Court decision in 2010 in American Needle, Inc. v.
 National Football League, in which the NFL (which ultimately lost the case) received amicus curiae briefs from the NBA, NHL, and MLS.
 The leagues' commissioners occasionally meet in person, most recently in 2009.
+In addition, the Big Four have also partnered together on community initiatives such as working together in the "Time Out Against Hate" campaign (alongside Major League Soccer, the Women’s National Basketball Association, the National Women’s Soccer League, and NASCAR) which aims to address and tackle hatred and racism, and the "Love, Your Mind" campaign which encourages fans to take care of their mental health.